 If your elbow discomfort is the result of bony misalignment, arthritis, or stress, your arm may need a chiropractic adjustment.
 The gentle adjustment provided by the Activator instrument has accomplished amazing results in our office for elbow complaints.
 Uncomplicated elbow pain can often completely disappear in just one or two visits.

 If the discomfort is a result of tendonitis or bursitis, or muscular strain, a chiropractor can provide excellent conservative care.
-Many therapies available at Johnson Family Chiropractic can complement chiropractic management of elbow pain.
-Cold laser therapy has been shown to be effective in medial and lateral epicondylitis.
+Many therapies available at Johnson Family Chiropractic of Peoria can complement chiropractic management of elbow pain.
 Therapeutic ultrasound has also obtained great results with a variety of elbow conditions, including tendonitis and bursitis.

-If your elbow problems are the result of a more serious cause, Dr. Johnson will arrive at a diagnosis and refer you to the right doctor for your particular condition.
+If your elbow problems are the result of a more serious cause, Dr. Kyle Johnson of Johnson Family Chiropractic of Peoria will arrive at a diagnosis and refer you to the right doctor for your particular condition.

 - muscle trigger points